 I just looked up the definition of death in the dictionary: 'state of being dead' — don't know quite what I expected.
 Also saw this phrase 'death on'.
 Apparently means to be fond of/ good at.
 Related to 'dead good' I suppose.
-Sounds like something a thirteen year old buttock-exposing trouser-wearer might say.
-Think I might start a new verbal trend: 'Hey — death on!'
+Sounds like something a thirteen year old buttock-exposing trousers-wearer might say.
+New verbal trend: 'Hey — death on!'

 She was good at procrastination.